FAQs

 Our Wellbeing and Sensitive Skin Diet contains higher levels of dietary fibre, which naturally promotes a healthy intestine by adding bulk to their stool and helping the stool pass more quickly through the intestines.
 All our raw diets have a high moisture content to combat dehydration, which can be a common cause of constipation.

-Our Big Dog Probiotic blend may also assist in improving intestinal function and combat constipation by introducing good flora (bacteria) to help draw water into the intestines and properly digest food.
-For more information visit – Probiotics and Health.
+Our Big Dog Probiotics may also assist in improving intestinal function and combat constipation by introducing good flora (bacteria) to help draw water into the intestines and properly digest food.

-Adding dietary oils like coconut oil, flax oil, fish oil or hemp oil can help combat constipation.
+Otherwise, dietary oils such as flax, fish, coconut or hemp oil can also work to combat constipation.

 Does your Big Dog Rolls come frozen?